alanrey6/startpage-az/README.md

 If you wish to use this start page for yourself, you will need 2 things:

-- Your own API key from [openweathermap.org](https://openweathermap.org/appid), and..
+- Your own API key from [openweathermap.org](https://openweathermap.org/appid), and.
-- Your lattitude and longitude coordinates.
+- Your latitude and longitude coordinates.
 This can be found using [LatLong.net](https://www.latlong.net/)

 Once obtained, enter the appropriate items into lines 72, 73, and 74 of script.js